 Harvard Yard, the 25-acre core of student life, is the oldest section of America's oldest university.

 Most of the other freshman dormitory buildings and office/classroom buildings ringing the yard conform to a similar type and style: clearly classic Colonial, three to four stories in height, all of red brick, with pitched slated roofs and projecting chimneys, regularly spaced with white-framed multi-pane double-hung windows.
 All of the buildings are also generally narrow enough in plan to allow daylight to penetrate both front and rear of dormitory suites, arranged in stacked pairs about an entryway and stairwell.
 Harvard is unusual among major universities in that it commits to four full years of on-campus housing for its undergraduates.
-Freshman are housed within the Yard's many brick structures, such as Lionel House (of which one entryway is pictured below).
+Freshman are housed within the Yard's many brick structures, such as Lionel House.
 The several dozen students who access their dorm rooms daily via each entryway develop, over the course of their first two semesters, an 'entryway identity' — a kinship and bond that carries through academics, intramurals and university life beyond.
 Beginning in sophomore year, they then move on to the 'House' system, wherein groupings of perhaps 400 or more students reside their remaining three years within one of a dozen distinct houses, many of which overlook the bends of the Charles River.

 - Stroll the famed Harvard campus

 Check out the sights on the grounds of this venerable 375-year-old university in Cambridge, MA, just 7 miles from the heart of Boston.

 - Winthrop House, Harvard University